֍ Traditional date of first settlement and simple chapel

 ֍ Further investment announced to build a railway station development at Headbolt Lane - July 2020

-֍ Liverpool F.C.'s first team train at newly opened AXA Training Centre, Kirkby, for the first time - 17th November 2020
+֍ Liverpool F.C.’s first team train for the first time at the newly opened AXA Training Centre, Kirkby – 17th November 2020

 ֍ Mexican food chain Taco Bell to open a restaurant in Kirkby's new retail development - December 2020